-Federal agencies lift temporary pause on use of Johnson & Johnson vaccine, saying benefits outweigh risks
+Federal agencies lift pause on use of Johnson Johnson vaccine, saying benefits outweigh risks

 Tom Shimabukuro, a CDC official, said Friday that six patients had received heparin because they were treated before the health alert was sent out last week.
 None of the patients who died received heparin.

+Models by CDC scientists showed that restricting the vaccine to people older than 50 would prevent a few dozen cases of clotting events but could mean thousands more admissions to intensive care units and hundreds more deaths.

-Company officials argued that vaccinations could be restarted with a warning label about the rare risk, and presented proposed warning language that the company had drafted in consultation with the Food and Drug Administration.
+Company officials argued that vaccinations could be restarted with a warning label about the rare risk, and presented proposed warning language that the company had drafted in consultation with the FDA.
 They argued against age restrictions on who should receive the vaccine.

 “Our concern is that with the restrictions, it’s not just about delaying vaccination, but potentially leaving unvaccinated a portion of the United States.
 And if the unvaccinated population is large enough, then we put at risk reaching herd immunity,” said Joanne Waldstreicher, chief medical officer of Johnson & Johnson.
 “A restriction in use here could have a negative impact on the success of achieving global herd immunity.”